 Selection of honors candidates is based on evaluation of proposals submitted during the spring semester of junior year.
 In order to graduate with honors in STIA, a student must:

 - Earn a cumulative grade point average of 3.50 and a grade point average in the major of 3.67 by the date of graduation.

-- Successfully complete the two semester Honors seminar series in Science Technology and International Affairs.
+- Successfully complete the two semester Honors seminar series (STIA 4998 & 4999)

-- Present the senior thesis before a committee of faculty members and peers during the spring semester.
+- Present the senior thesis in an oral defense before a committee of faculty members and peers during the spring semester.

 Writing in the Major

 A core part of the STIA major is learning how to translate science to non-science decision-making.
 Students must learn to think critically and communicate what they learn effectively.
 This requires being able to formulate meaningful questions, find information that will inform questions, evaluate information sources, effectively synthesize and analyze information, and present findings to varied audiences.

 STIA students are expected to gain experience in discussion and debate, oral presentation, and, of course, advanced level writing.
 The STIA major seeks to help students build these communication competencies throughout the curriculum.
 There are three primary components of the major that focus specifically on writing:

 - All STIA majors are required to take STIA-3005: Science and Technology in the Global Arena.
 By taking this gateway course, students move beyond the fundamentals of academic writing gained in SFS core courses and make progress in evaluating primary and secondary sources and communicating science to non-scientists.

 - All STIA elective classes are expected to have at least one written assignment.
 Most classes have multiple writing assignments ranging from literature reviews to research proposals and full research papers to policy briefs, professional blogs and opinion pieces.